amundsen-io/amundsen/metadata/docs/proxy/atlas_proxy.md

 # Atlas Proxy

-In order to make the Atlas-Amundsen integration smooth, we've released a python package, [amundsenatlastypes](https://github.com/dwarszawski/amundsen-atlas-types) that has all the required entity definitions along with helper functions needed to make Atlas compatible with Amundsen.
+In order to make the Atlas-Amundsen integration smooth, we've developed a python package, [amundsenatlastypes](https://github.com/dwarszawski/amundsen-atlas-types) that has all the required entity definitions along with helper functions needed to make Atlas compatible with Amundsen.

 Usage and Installation of `amundsenatlastypes` can be found [here](https://github.com/dwarszawski/amundsen-atlas-types/blob/master/README.md)

+Minimum Requirements:
+- amundsenatlastypes==1.1.3
+- pyatlasclient==1.0.4

 ### Configurations